{{ summaryTitle }}

 Formula Core

-The core per-payment fee starts with the percentage rate and fixed charges:
+The base per-payment fee is calculated from the gross charge, combined percentage rate, and fixed costs:

-Here G is the customer charge, r is the combined percentage rate as a decimal, c is fixed and allocated cost per payment, and F is the fee before minimum, cap, and rounding rules.
-Net received is G - F. The effective fee rate is F / G.
+Here G is the gross customer charge, r is the processor percentage as a decimal, a is any add-on percentage as a decimal, c is the fixed processor fee, x is any extra fixed fee, M is the allocated monthly cost, and n is the transaction count.
+Net received is G - F, and the effective fee rate is F / G.

 Payment fee rule order